Sachaa-Thanasius/defer-imports/README.rst

 TODO
 ====

-- [ ] Investigate if this package would benefit from a custom optimization suffix for bytecode.
-Signs point to yes, but I'm not a fan of the monkeypatching seemingly involved, nor of having to import ``importlib.util``.
+- [x] Investigate if this package would benefit from a custom optimization suffix for bytecode.
+UPDATE: Added in a different way without monkeypatching, thanks to `this blog post <https://gregoryszorc.com/blog/2017/03/13/from-__past__-import-bytes_literals/>`_.

+    - Signs point to yes, but I'm not a fan of the monkeypatching seemingly involved, nor of having to import ``importlib.util``.
     - See beartype and its justification `for <https://github.com/beartype/beartype/blob/e9eeb4e282f438e770520b99deadbe219a1c62dc/beartype/claw/_importlib/_clawimpload.py#L177-L312>`_ `this <https://github.com/beartype/beartype/blob/e9eeb4e282f438e770520b99deadbe219a1c62dc/beartype/claw/_importlib/clawimpcache.py#L22-L26>`_.

 - [ ] Fix subpackage imports being broken if done within ``defer_imports_until_use`` like this: